 Virtual?
 In-person?
 Hybrid?
 What happens when parents cannot agree?

 As the country continues to struggle with the COVID-19 pandemic, parents with shared custody are faced with difficult choices regarding how their children should attend school.
-Below is some insight and answers as to how best to deal with the decision.
+Below is some insight and answers from a child custody attorney as to how best to deal with the decision.

 Does my custody stipulation or custody order control who gets to make the decision?